Axway/streams-open-docs/content/en/docs/subscribers/_index.md

 Streams supports different subscriber types.
 In order for a subscriber to receive events associated to a topic, it must subscribe either via:

-* **Server-Sent Events** which enables Streams to push data to subscribers (e.g client applications) through a persistent HTTP connection.
+* **Server-Sent Events** which enables Streams to push data to subscribers (e.g., client applications) through a persistent HTTP connection.
 * **Webhook** which enables Streams to notify the subscribers via a HTTP Post request performed against the registered endpoint (webhook receiver).
 * **Kafka** which enables Streams to publish data to a Kafka topic/partition.